 Polar Bear Habitat: Life on the Ice

-The polar bear, or Ursus maritimus (sea bear), probably evolved about 200,000 years ago from brown bears [source: Polar Bears International].
-A polar bear can actually mate successfully with a brown bear and the resulting offspring is fertile.
+The polar bear, or Ursus maritimus (sea bear), probably evolved about 150,000 years ago from brown bears [source: Live Science].
+A polar bear can actually mate successfully with a brown bear and the resulting offspring is fertile, which gives more evidence of a relationship between the two.
 There are a lot more brown bears out there than polar bears, though.
-Brown bears number a couple hundred thousand worldwide [source: WWF].
-Polar bears only number about 25,000.
+Brown bears number more than 200,000 worldwide [source: WWF].
+Polar bears only number about 23,000.